inkline/inkline.io/content/docs/utilities/css/border.md

 ---
-title: Utilities - Border - Inkline
+title: CSS Utility Classes - Border - Inkline
 description: Use border utilities to quickly apply border styles to an element.
 Great for images, buttons, or any other element.
 ---

-# Border Utilities
+:ContentHeading{ title="Border" subtitle="CSS Utility Classes" }
 ## Use border utilities to quickly apply border styles to an element.
 Great for images, buttons, or any other element.

 ### Adding Border